EricChristopherDee/administration/README.md

 | passes output from one command to another new command
    ie ls folders | grep specific folder to check if a folder exists in a directory

+cat shows the contents of a file if not concatenating multiple files

+   Recap:
+      ls - l shows extra info like ownership ls - a shows hidden files
+      pwd brings you the current directory
+      single file cat shows the contents
+      less allows easier reading of files with many characters multiple directories can be made with a single mkdir command using spaces

+      mkdir:
+         -p: allow mkdir to create parent directories if they don't exist
+         -m: (mode) used to set permissions of directories during creation
+         -v: run command in verbose mode

+     touch:
+         -c doesn't create if already exists

+     grep:

+       -r: search recursively
+       -w: match the whole word
+       -n: only in line number
+       -e: match pattern
+       --include and --exclude: include and exclude files in the search --include-dir and --exclude-dir: include or exclude directories in the search

 ==== Both ====
 -